felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 Unity does not support creating circle meshes or drawing circles out of the box, so we will need to implement our own circle-drawing algorithm.
 Fortunately, it does not require a large amount of code.
 The basic idea is to approximate a circle by drawing a regular polygon with enough line segments to be indistinguishable from a circle.
 To keep this illusion, the number of segments need to increase as the circle's perimeter increases.

 Below is the script for `DrawCircle.cs`, which inherits from `DrawShape`.
-Most of the code is identical.
+Most of the code is identical to `DrawRectangle.cs`.
 Here we use a `CircleCollider2D` instead of a `BoxCollider2D`.
 The biggest difference is in the `CircleMesh(Vector2 v0, Vector2 v1, Color fillColor)` method.

 <script src="https://gist.github.com/Hyperparticle/c95646bd4ddd0347582005cb1b3442d2.js"></script>

 We can create a manually tuned a linear function called `numSegments` which increases proportionally to the radius.
 For each segment, we evenly space `Vector2` points around the circle using cosine and sine functions.
 Then the rest is just a repeat of what we have seen before in `DrawRectangle`.

+Check out commit [4 - draw circle and add physics](https://github.com/Hyperparticle/draw-shapes-unity/tree/fa4633bfde7739206e6751417d661217361aad87) to view the results in Unity.

 ## Drawing Triangles

 With triangles, just change the collider type to `PolygonCollider2D` and we are halfway there.
+We can create a triangle mesh directly from the list of vertices specified by the cursor.

 <script src="https://gist.github.com/Hyperparticle/02c9b6cf805335d029be85e0a4a3f8cd.js"></script>

 Can you guess how to draw arbitrary concave polygons?
-Hint: redefine when the shape is finished.
+Hint: redefine the condition for when the shape is finished.
+Check out commit [5 - draw triangle and add physics](https://github.com/Hyperparticle/draw-shapes-unity/tree/fa4633bfde7739206e6751417d661217361aad87) to view the results in Unity.

 # Conclusion

 Congratulations on making it this far!
 As a reward, here's an easter egg: press the spacebar when your cursor is near some shapes.

-I hope you enjoyed the tutorial series and have a new found appreciation for Unity's simple physics interface.
+I hope you enjoyed the tutorial series and have a newfound appreciation for Unity's simple physics interface.
 And if anyone wants to collaborate with me on creating a full featured game out of this, [contact me](https://twitter.com/hyperparticle).